 • String Ensemble – String players of all levels and ages play classical and popular music.
 Open to students who have been undertaking lessons for a minimum of one year.

-• Rock Workshop – Open to students in Years 7-12 who wish to explore contemporary popular music genres and playing techniques.
+• Stage Band – Open to students in Years 7-12 who wish to explore contemporary popular music genres and playing techniques.

 St Ursula's College Kingsgrove - Angela Merici